 The fair value of the compensatory share purchase is measured based on the Black-Scholes formula.
 Expected volatility is estimated by considering historic average share price.
-During the three months ended April 30, 2020 no compensatory warrants were issued.

 The weighted average inputs used in the measurement of fair value at grant date of the compensatory share purchase warrants are: